ippontech/blog-usa/posts/a-dev-impression-of-agiledc-2019.md

 ## Observing the Signs

 Of course whenever we fly, there is also always that person who ignores the illuminated fasten-seatbelt sign.
 Immediately, I am left with questions around their intentions.
-What I learned in the next workshop on aspects for [observing a retrospective](https://www.slideshare.net/slideshow/embed_code/key/dmxdQ8ddtjJguC?feature=oembed)is that observation is key, but try not to assume anything right away.
+What I learned in the next workshop on aspects for [observing a retrospective](https://www.slideshare.net/slideshow/embed_code/key/dmxdQ8ddtjJguC?feature=oembed) is that observation is key, but try not to assume anything right away.
 Analyzing and jumping to conclusions is a powerful ability developers often do very well.
-But when it is with regards to another human being, we tend to overlook some important factors: body language, tone of voice, what pronouns are said, how physical space is utilized, collaboration styles, decision making, and the way information is shared.
+Though when it is with regards to another human being, we tend to overlook some important factors: body language, tone of voice, what pronouns are said, how physical space is utilized, collaboration styles, decision making, and the way information is shared.

 Retrospectives are one of the ceremonies which can require a ton of empathy.
 I realized through this exercise that better observing, without judgment, led to asking non-biased questions about these indicators.
 This action is crucial to the formation of bonds with each other and as a team.